JohnForecast/LinuxDECnet/README.md

 # LinuxDECnet
-DECnet for Linux updated to run on latest Linux kernel
+DECnet for Linux updated to run on latest Linux kernel (After DECnet code was removed from kertnel 6.1)

 README.DECnet